Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A More Realistic Tic-Tac-Toe Contract <a name="a-more-realistic-tic-tac-toe-contract"></a>

-The `TicTacToe.java` code implements the rules of a tuc-tac-toe game, but has a couple of drawbacks that make it still incomplete.
+The `TicTacToe.java` code implements the rules of a tic-tac-toe game, but has a couple of drawbacks that make it still incomplete.
 Namely:

 1. the creator of the game must spend gas to call its constructor,